shimaa0095/PixelogicAutomationMavenTask/README.md

 # PixelogicAutomationMavenTask

-* i apply two kind of testing with java language, first Automation testing using selenium for registeration and login page, seconde Api testing using Rest Assured for registeration and login page.
+* i apply two kinds of testing with java language, first Automation testing using selenium for registeration and login page, seconde Api testing using Rest Assured for registeration and login page.